awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

 8. Click **Sustainability > Metrics with no dimensions**.
 ![Section3 sustainability_meteics](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/sustainability_meteics.png)

 9. Tick a box to see the number of units of "GET /load.php" is being monitored.
+It may take a few minutes for metrics to be displayed on the graph.
 ![Section3 check_metrics](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/check_metrics.png)